ReconRacc/Document-Python-MD5-Integrity-Checker/README.md

 # Document-Python-MD5-Integrity-Checker
-Python automation script for generating and verifying MD5 hashes to detect file changes or tampering.
-Supports scanning files or directories, comparing checksums against known values, and logging results for integrity monitoring.
+Developed a Python automation tool that generates and verifies MD5 hashes to ensure file integrity.
+The script automatically scans specified files or directories, calculates their MD5 checksums, and compares them against known values to detect changes or tampering.
+Includes logging and error handling to support repeatable integrity checks, making it useful for security audits and system monitoring.